 A short video on diet and erectile function: Raise the flag with a vegan diet

 The human brain is an energy hungry organ and is responsible for a significant part of our resting energy use.
 The high-energy needs of neurons combined with their sensitivity to low oxygen levels makes a good uninterrupted blood supply to the brain critical.
 Neurons die within minutes of sudden loss of blood supply such as when a stroke occurs, leaving that part of the brain permanently impaired.
 Strokes also occur on a very small scale.
 Brain scans of older people on the usual Australian diet are often speckled with scar tissue as a result of these mini-strokes.
 This damage contributes the decline in brain function which begins as early as one’s forties.
 Those most severely affected develop vascular dementia.
 Alzheimer’s disease is different but clearly related to vascular disease, sharing the same risk factors as heart disease.
 There is an impending epidemic of dementia because of the escalation in diabetes and obesity.
 You can avoid being part of this statistic.
-See Neal Barnard’s new book: Power Foods for the Brain
+See Neal Barnard’s book: Power Foods for the Brain

 Vision and Hearing